Moon Area High School: Athletics

 Moon High student athletes are able to compete in 14 sports.
 In most instances, Moon High sports compete in the Western Pennsylvania Interscholastic Athletic League (WPIAL), District VII of the Pennsylvania Interscholastic Athletic Association (PIAA).

 Football

 The Moon High football team competes in the WPIAL Class AAAAA Allegheny Six Conference, which is made up of South Fayette, Baldwin, Upper St. Clair, Bethel Park, and Peters Township.

-In 1998, Moon Tigers won the WPIAL Class AAA Championship at Three Rivers Stadium in Pittsburgh.
-Moon defeated Blackhawk 34–7 to claim the title.
-The Tigers then went on to the PIAA Class AAA championships in Hershey, only to fall 10–0 to Allentown Central Catholic High School.

-Boys' soccer

-In 2003 the team beat Thomas Jefferson 2–1 to win the WPIAL AA Championship.
-In the semi-final game before the championship, Moon beat Mars 2–0.

 Girls' soccer

 The Moon High girls' soccer team won the PIAA AA state title in 2012.

-The Moon High girls' soccer team won the PIAA AAA state title in 2016, 2017 and 2022.
+The Moon High girls' soccer team won the PIAA AAA state title in 2016, 2017, 2022 and 2023.

 The Moon High girls' soccer team won the PIAA AAAA state title in 2021.

 Girls' rugby

 The Moon High girls' rugby team won the RugbyPA D2 state title in 2017.

 The Moon High girls' rugby team won the RugbyPA D1 state title in 2022.

 Swimming and diving

 The Moon boys' swimming team won the state championship in 1980, and the girls' team won state titles in 1996 and 1997.